markk/loeffler-h/README.md

 # Troubleshooting

+Things to check if something is not working.

+- With `Main Power` off, beaters should rotate freely without hitting the bolt heads or the sensors.
-- Check beaters rotate freely and are attached to the motor shaft firmly.
+- Beaters are firmly attached to the motor shaft and don't wobble or slip.
-- Check sensor alignment and clearance.
+- Sensors are aligned correctly and have 1mm clearance to beater screws.
-- Check driver DIP switches against following list.
+- Driver DIP switches are set as follows.
 Rotary switch to position `C`.
     1. `OFF`
     2. `OFF`
     3. `ON`